teamup-org/projects/cv.md

-# Magic CV: The AI-powered resume builder for students (In progress ...)
+# Vita: The AI-powered resume builder for students (In progress ...)

 ## 1. Introduction